msprev/panzer/doc/README.md

 ---

-My development has ceased on panzer.
+Development has ceased on panzer.
 Over the years, pandoc has gained powerful new functionality (e.g. the `--metadata-file` option and Lua filters) that means that 90% of what can be done with panzer can be done with pandoc and some simple wrapper scripts.
 I no longer use panzer in my own workflow for this reason.

 If you would like to take over development of panzer, let me know.